4lp1ne/bot_telegram/README.md

 - A **Telegram bot token** (from [BotFather](https://core.telegram.org/bots#botfather))
 - An **OpenAI API key** (from [OpenAI](https://platform.openai.com/account/api-keys))
 - **ngrok** (optional, for local development to expose your server to the internet)

+## Telegram Bot Setup (BotFather)

+1. **Start a chat with [BotFather](https://t.me/botfather)**:
+   - Search for `BotFather` on Telegram or click the link.
+   - Send the command `/start` to begin the bot creation process.

+2. **Create a new bot**:
+   - Send the command `/newbot`.
+   - Follow the instructions to name your bot and set a username for it (the username must end with `bot`, e.g., `MyAwesomeBot`).

+3. **Get the bot token**:
+   - After successfully creating the bot, BotFather will send you a message containing your bot's **API token**.
+Save this token—you will need it for the bot setup.

+4. **Set the bot description (optional)**:
+   - Use the command `/setdescription` to add a description of your bot.
+   - You can also set other details like a profile picture or commands using `/setuserpic`, `/setabouttext`, etc.

+5. **Enable Privacy Mode (optional)**:
+   - If your bot is being added to groups, you may want to enable or disable privacy mode using `/setprivacy`.
+In privacy mode, your bot will only respond to messages that mention it directly.

+Now that you have your bot token from BotFather, you can proceed with the installation steps below.

 ## Installation